Inside GCSG 2026: Clinical Supply Impact On Patient Experience

 What’s more, many of the most valuable insights emerged outside of formal sessions, where candid conversations about constraints and workarounds unfolded.
 While workshops deliver structure, Jacobs noted, “the place where you learn the most is in the bar afterwards.”

-More than 500 clinical supply professionals attended the event, reinforcing its relevance – with an additional 100+ on the waitlist.
+More than 500 clinical supply professionals attended the event, reinforcing its relevance – and having to accept a waitlist of over 100 people who were unable to attend.
 Sponsors and vendors participated side by side, reflecting GCSG’s deliberately collaborative culture.
 For Jacobs, that environment fuels both connection and growth.
 “Every time I go to this conference, I grow my network,” he said.
 “And my network is my net worth.”

-Taken together, the conversations at GCSG 2026 delivered a clear message: clinical supply is no longer a background function.
-As trials grow more complex and technologies more powerful, clinical supply execution increasingly shapes patient experience, site performance, and trial outcomes — making thoughtful, forward-looking supply strategy more critical than ever.
+Taken together, the conversations at GCSG 2026 delivered a clear message: clinical supply is a critical function that should have a strong collaborative relationship with Clinical Development and CMC (Chemistry, Manufacturing and Controls).
+As trials grow more complex and technologies more powerful, clinical supply execution increasingly shapes patient experience, site performance, and trial outcomes — making thoughtful, forward-looking supply strategy easier to achieve and more critical than ever.